DecodedCo/digital-enlightenment/README.md

-Digital Enlightenment in a Day Boilerplate
+Demystifying Digital Boilerplate
 =========================

-This boilerplate helps attendees get going with their Digital Enlightenment dashboards.
-It includes the following files.

-## HTML

-#### mobile.html

-Boilerplate to optimize page for mobile web app experience
+This boilerplate will help you get your reward apps going.

+# 1. Realtime Countdown

-## JavaScript
+## countdown.js

-#### map.js

-Boilerplate to add a Google Map with Live Traffic

-#### weather.js

-Boilerplate to add live weather data from OpenWeatherMap API
+Boilerplate to use jQuery.countdown plugin.